Nguyễn Văn Hiếu: Pleime

-Liên Kết 66
+1966

 42nd Regiment, 22nd Division, reinforced by 3rd Airborne Task Force established a blocking position on the mountain side, joined force with an armored squadron of M113s in sweeping the enemy from National Route 1 into the mountains at Phù Cũ Pass in Bình Định Province.
 Infantrymen following the M113s launched fierce assaults, after an initial salvo of artillery.
 Airborne Task Force Commander, Lieutenant Colonel Nguyễn Khoa Nam observing the battle from the mountainside with binocular stated: "Colonel Hiếu conducts his troops like a seasoned 'armor officer', and combatants of 22nd Division fought as elegantly as our paratroopers."

-Đại Bàng 800
+1967

-In February 1967, Colonel Hiếu launched Operation Đại Bàng 800.
+In February 1967, Hiếu launched Operation Đại Bàng 800.
 For three days prior to Vietnamese operation, units of the US 1st Cavalry Division were unsuccessful in discovering the enemy in their operational areas.
 Hiếu lured the enemy by dispatching a reduced regiment to set up an overnight camp in Phù Mỹ, knowing that enemy spies amongst the indigenous farmers would report the status of the operational troops.
 Hiếu positioned a motorized infantry battalion and an armored unit 10 kilometers away.
 Thinking they had an easy target, the enemy attacked the camp with a regiment belonging to the PAVN 3rd Division at 2:00 a.m.
 Alerted by the regiment's commander, Hiếu sent in the reserve forces to cut off the enemy's retreat and join forces with the defenders.
 After a three-hour fierce battle, the enemy reportedly left behind more than 300 dead and numerous weapons.

+1968-9

+Whenever Hiếu wished to organize mobile operations with his 40th Infantry Regiment or his 41st Infantry Regiment, he had to negotiate with the powerful Binh Dinh Province chief, Lt.
+Col. Phan Minh Tho, who used those same units to support the pacification program.
+The relationship between the two officers, I Field Force, Vietnam commander General William R. Peers called it a "vendetta", had been simmering for years, and to make matters worse, both of Hiếu’s regimental commanders enjoyed a close relationship with Tho.
+The result was a pair of regiments that rarely sought the enemy.
+In August 1968 Peers warned the Corps' commander, General Lữ Mộng Lan, that security in northern Binh Dinh Province was "regressing" because Hiếu refused to challenge his long-serving regimental commanders, "who are acting like small time warlords."

 In August 1969 General Le Ngoc Trien replaced Hiếu as commander of the 22nd Division and Hiếu replaced the inept, but politically-connected General Phạm Quốc Thuần as commander of the 5th Division, however US officials had major reservations about this replacement, not regarding Hiếu as a dynamic leader.